tsgates/arch-wiki-markdown/wiki/Snapwm.md

 Colours, how new windows are handled and options for the bar are set here.

-> KEY.CONF
+> key.conf

-There are two options CMD and KEY .
+There are two options CMD and KEY.
 CMD should come before any key using it.

 CMD takes the form of :